datagrok-ai/public/help/develop/how-to/configure-auth.md

 6) Set 'Open Id Login Claim', 'Open Id Email Claim', 'Open Id First Name Claim', and 'Open Id Last Name Claim' to provide optional claims for the application
 7) OpenID auto-login can be enabled using the 'Open Id Auto Login' option
+8) Make sure the correct Web Root is set in 'Admin' section

 ## LDAP authentication